seventhSlinger/PaylocityChallenge/README.md

 Startup instructions:
 The frontend and backend are contained in the same solution folder, however they require different steps to run.
 I created the backend using Visual Studio 2022 and .NET 6.0.
 The frontend was created using the "create-react-app" TypeScript template.
 You will need NPM installed.
+The included SQLite database has the initial migration already run, as well as some test data.
+The migration was run using some temporary dapper code.
+It is included in the Paylocity.DataAccess.Sqlite project.

 ### Backend: